- The Most Unforgettable Sunsets

 - World’s most exhilarating flight

-- World's deepest Gorge
+- World's Deepest Gorge

 - Untouched mountains and trekking trails

-“There may be many reasons to fall in love with your visit to Nepal, but only a minute in this beautiful land may give you a reason to fall in love with its natural beauty; visit Nepal, and explore your next dream destination”.
+“There may be many reasons to fall in love with your visit to Nepal, but only a minute in this beautiful land may give you a reason to fall in love with its natural beauty; visit Nepal, and explore your next dream destination.”

 From its amazing sunsets and high snow-capped mountains, vantage archaeological landmarks, splendid scenic points, lakes, rivers, art collections, wildlife reserves, jungle safari, day trips, trekking destinations, world packer experiences, and laid-back culture, Nepal has it all!

 There are many reasons why we want you to visit Nepal.
 While sitting on your chair sipping your cup of coffee am sure you will already be off fantasizing about Nepal after reading this blog on “Why Nepal”?
-Although there are many obvious reasons to visit Nepal, here in this blog, I wish to present various perspectives of why one should visit Nepal.
-Nepal has almost everything that every traveler would include in their bucket list.
+Although there are many obvious reasons to visit Nepal, here in this blog, I wish to present various perspectives on why one should visit Nepal.
+Nepal has almost everything that every traveler would include on their bucket list.
 Home to many famous sites, the country has many romantic places you would romanticize even when you return to your home country.

-Allow me to convince you why visiting this Land of Himalayas is always a great idea.
+Allow me to convince you why visiting this Land of the Himalayas is always a great idea.
 Read on for more!
-When you think of Nepal, you will already have a picture-perfect image of the beautiful landscape in mind, the romantic walks by the lakeside, adventurous trekking and activities, and of course the Mount Everest.
+When you think of Nepal, you will already have a picture-perfect image of the beautiful landscape in mind, the romantic walks by the lakeside, adventurous trekking and activities, and of course the, Mount Everest.